 Heart Disease & You

 Heart disease, including stroke, is the leading cause of death for men and women in the United States.
-Take the heart health quiz to find out if your heart is healthy.
+Take the heart health quiz from the American Heart Association to find out if your heart is healthy.

 You are at higher risk of heart disease if you are:

 - A man age 45 or older

 - Or a person with a family history of early heart disease

 Heart disease can be prevented.
 To keep your heart healthy:

 Do You Know the Heart Attack Warning Signs?

 While a heart attack is a frightening event, you need to learn the signs of a heart attack and what steps to take.
 The life you save could be your own!